6 Devotionals about Knowing God in Grief

 Perhaps this time of life-altering sorrow is one in which you are starting to think more theologically than you have in the past—or maybe you are revisiting and testing your already-held theological assumptions.
 Though your pain may have propelled this new urgency for examining your beliefs, I want to suggest that you not begin your theological paths of reasoning and study with the thoughts and questions surrounding your sorrow.
 Though perhaps prompted by suffering toward greater answers and assurances than you previously felt need to have, I want to recommend that you rewind your theological starting point to the starting point of Scripture: “In the beginning, God…” (Gen. 1:1a).

 The knowledge of God Himself is first and ultimate; He has given us His Word in order to know Him—not fully, but truly.
 By starting with knowing Him as our goal—and with His self-revealed Word as our axiom—we can grow to have grand view of Him that reigns above our experiences.
 Through truly knowing Him as He is, we can come to say—God, be glorified forever!
-Though mysteries of Your understanding exist that I cannot access with my feeble mind, I long to see all that happens in this world magnify You.
-You are worthier than I can comprehend, and so in suffering, You are my answer; I get to know You, and I praise You.
+Though mysteries of Your understanding exist that I cannot access with my feeble mind, I long to see You magnified through all that happens in this world.
+You are worthier than I can comprehend.
+In suffering, You are my answer; I get to know You, and I praise You.

 Which has been more important to me in grief—knowing God or having answers to all of my questions?